-The Certificate IV in Veterinary Nursing is the recognised qualification to become a Veterinary Nurse.
+Ever dreamed of working with animals?
+The Certificate IV in Veterinary Nursing will equip students with the skills and knowledge to pursue a career as a Veterinary Nurse.

-You'll gain comprehensive training in all aspects of veterinary nursing, including imaging, surgery preparation, medical and surgical nursing routines, and clinical pathology.
+Students will gain comprehensive training in all aspects of veterinary nursing to help you maintain the health of animals, including imaging, surgery preparation, medical and surgical nursing routines, and clinical pathology.

-This course prepares you to work as a Veterinary Nurse.
-Your duties as a Vet Nurse may include:
+This course prepares students to work as a Veterinary Nurse.
+Duties as a Vet Nurse may include:

 - Administering drugs, anesthetics, and injections to animals